linuxthor/slimpack/README.md

 ```

 ## Notes:
-The code is a little rough, especially in the encrypter as this is something of an unfinished project.
+The code is a little rough, especially in the encrypter as this is something of an unfinished project made for a demo.